NevinKoshyDaniel/PrivateCollabsApp/README.md

     Active Directory based Authentications (Need to integrate with demo) Analytics and Insight (Need to be integrated)

+**The major steps involved in self hosting the solution on azure is discussed [over here](https://github.com/NevinKoshyDaniel/PrivateCollabsApp/tree/main/Hosting%20Essentials).**

 And many more!
 It offers self hosting capabilities.